 The school is committed to developing both the personal and academic dimensions of the child in line with the School Mission Statement.

-The Senior Leadership Team (SLT) consists of the Executive Headteacher, Head of School, Deputy Headteacher, Assistant Headteacher, School Business Manager.
+The Senior Leadership Team (SLT) consists of the Executive Headteacher, Head Teacher, Deputy Headteacher, Assistant Headteacher, School Business Manager.

 The Senior management team (SMT) consists of Core Subject and Phases Leaders.